 Cats thrive on predictability and routine.
-By establishing a consistent daily schedule, you provide a stabilizing anchor for your anxious companion.
+Establishing a consistent daily schedule provides a stabilizing anchor for your anxious companion.
 Set regular mealtimes, play sessions, and periods for rest.
-This structure can help alleviate anxiety by creating a sense of order and comfort in your cat’s life.
+This structure can alleviate anxiety by creating a sense of order and comfort in your cat’s life.

 3. Consider Pheromone Therapy